semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 Over time, users modify the Rule Board with rules specific to their codebase's security or business goals.

 :::info
-Start using Semgrep App by including a demo project that requires only 3 seconds to configure.
+Start using Semgrep App by scanning a demo project that requires only 3 seconds to configure.
 See [Learning Semgrep App with a demo project](/semgrep-app/demo-project/) start using your demo project.

 :::

 #### Option A: Scanning a local repository through Semgrep CLI